Singhsh01/mcp-embodied-ai-thesis-/README.md

 │   └── evaluation_notes/
 │
-├── diagrams/                       ← architecture diagrams (drawio, svg, png) ├── figures/                        ← polished figures used in the thesis PDF ├── thesis_pdf/                     ← the compiled thesis document │
+├── diagrams/                       ← architecture diagrams (drawio, svg, png) ├── figures/                        ← figures used in the thesis PDF ├── thesis_pdf/                     ← the compiled thesis document │
 ├── README.md                       ← this file